Bayesian Exploration: Incentivizing Exploration in Bayesian Games: Bayesian Exploration with stochastic utilities

 The LP-representation of a $\delta$-BIC recommendation policy satisfies a version of the LP from Section~\ref{sec:rec-game-props} where the first constraint expresses $\delta$-BIC condition rather than BIC.
 Specifically, the right-hand side in the first constraint should be changed from $0$ to $\delta\cdot \Pr[\pi_i(S) = a_i] $.
 In terms of the LP variables, the right-hand side becomes $\delta\cdot \sum_{a_{-i}\in \cA_{-i},\; s\in\cI,\; \theta\in \Theta}\; \prior(\theta) \cdot\joint(s\mid\theta) \cdot x_{a, s}. $ The feasible region of the modified LP will be denoted $\bic_\delta[S]$.

 \begin{claim} A recommendation policy $\pi$ is $\delta$-BIC if and only if its LP-representation lies in $\bic_\delta[S]$. \end{claim}

-Assuming there exists a $\delta$-BIC policy, a max-support policy can be computed by a version of Algorithm~\ref{alg:MaxSupport}, where in the linear program~\eqref{eq:LP-Xas} the feasible set is $\bic_\delta[S]$ rather than $\bic[S]$.
+We carry over the notion of max-support policies: a \emph{$\delta$-max-support policy} $\pimax$ is a $\delta$-BIC recommendation policy $\pimax$ such that $\SEx_s[S] = \support(\pimax(s))$ for each feasible signal $s\in\cX$.
+Assuming there exists a $\delta$-BIC policy, a $\delta$-max-support policy can be computed by a version of Algorithm~\ref{alg:MaxSupport}, where in the linear program~\eqref{eq:LP-Xas} the feasible set is $\bic_\delta[S]$ rather than $\bic[S]$.
 Let us call this modified algorithm $\maxSupportN$.
 Thus: